 Business Ready Enhancement Plan (BREP)

-When planning to upgrade from Microsoft Dynamics NAV to Business Central ensure that you are up to date with your Business Ready Enhancement Plan (BREP) payments because only that will make you eligible for the above offers.
-If your BREP is not up to date, do a simple calculation to know how much you owe – add 3% penalty to 16% of the original license price per annum.
-This calculation will help you decide between back paying your BREP and re-enrolling as a new customer.
+The Business Ready Enhancement Plan is a tried and tested way of engineering a successful NAV (2013, 2015, 2016, 2017, 2018) Upgrade to Business Central.
+The only thing you must be careful about is to be always up to date with your Business Ready Enhancement Plan payments as only that will make you eligible for all the relevant offers.
+If your BREP is not up to date, then do some simple math at your end by adding a 3 percent penalty to 16 percent of the original license price per annum to thus find out the BREP you owe and subsequently re-enrolling as a new customer.

 Disclaimer– “All data and information provided on this blog is for informational purposes only.
 Dynamics Square / MPG Business Information Systems Pvt.
 Ltd. makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.”